Joao4569/farm_fresh/README.md

 - Access control to all product admin pages was tested and functioning as expected.
 As a non-superuser one cannot access these pages and will be notified with an errror message displayed on screen.

+- After doing some refactoring I found a bug with the cart template.
+I refactored the code by extracing sections of code and made use of Djangos template syntax in order to add the code to cart.html by means of includes, once this was done the cart page would not display and continuously gave errors. recorded as bug no. 11 in the [Bugs found section](#bugs-found).

 ## Stripe Testing

 When entering an invalid card number, the numbers change to red indicating an invalid card number.